bashaus/snapback/README.md

 # Snapback

-Version 0.1 Alpha
+Version 0.0.2

 Create MySQL snapshots for easy development rollback.
+Only recommended for use on virtual machines, not recommended for production environments.

 ## Project Details